Open water swimming

 - Adult £8 (up to two rods)

 Anglers must possess a valid Environment Agency rod licence.
 Anybody fishing over the age of 13 must have a current rod licence.
 Obtaining a rod licence from the Environment Agency

 Download the rules for fishing at Daventry Country Park

 Orienteering is a fun outdoor sport which involves finding the quickest route between control points using a special map to navigate.
 Participants must exercise their brain as well as their body to complete the course.

-Maps cost £1 and are available from the café during opening hours or you can download an orienteering map for the park at British Orienteering
+Maps cost £1 and are available from the café during opening hours or you can download an orienteering map for the park from Go Orienteering

 A fitness trail is available in Northern Field consisting of eight pieces of gym equipment.
 The cardiovascular equipment includes a rowing machine, leg press, cross-rider, air walker, skier, cycle, body twist and horse rider.
 It is available for anyone to use for free (subject to age and specified restrictions).

 The Park is home to many ducks and greedy geese who are always looking for some extra food from visitors.
 Packets of seed can be purchased from the Reservoir Café.
 Please ensure you dispose the packaging responsibly and do not litter the park or put wildlife at risk.

 Watch the wildlife